nextflow-io/training/docs/hello_nextflow/04_hello_channels.md

 ### Takeaway

-You know how to make a joint variant calling workflow that outputs a cohort VCF.
+You know how to modify how channel contents are grouped using the collect() operator, in order to generate a cohort-level VCF of variant calls.

 ### What's next?

 Celebrate your success and take an extra long break!
 This was tough and you deserve it.

-In future trainings, you'll learn more sophisticated methods for managing inputs and outputs, as well as modularizing your code, testing it, and configuring execution.
+In the next training, you'll learn how to manage metadata and use a more sophisticated samplesheet for passing inputs.

 **Good luck!**